 - Moving expenses may only be paid for faculty and staff normally recruited through regional or national search processes.

-- House-Hunting Expenses - This includes all expenses related to travel for the employee and immediate family (taxable) for up to two trips.
+- House-Hunting Expenses - This includes all expenses related to travel for the employee and immediate family for up to two trips.

 - A reasonable cost for storage of household goods may be included for up to 30 days.

 Note: The amount and type of reimbursement, for travel and meal expenses for the above trips, are to adhere to the guidelines (daily meal maximum, coach fare for airlines, etc.,) as outlined in APPM section 7.1 Travel Expense Policies and Procedures.

-If the new hire elects to coordinate their relocation through a specialist other than the University Partner, the University will not issue a purchase order and the reimbursement process is the only option available to the new hire.
+Alternatively, the new hire may choose to arrange the move without using the University strategic supplier, may pay a commercial carrier/truck rental company directly, and subsequently request reimbursement from the University.
+If the new hire elects to coordinate their relocation through a moving company other than the University strategic supplier, the University will not issue a purchase order and the reimbursement process is the only option available to the new hire.

 Items which may not be reimbursed include: